 Reality TV trends also make an appearance in the makeup and skincare department, which seems a bit dominated by “Jersey Shore” and “Kardashian” fads.
 Women here worship the sun.
 They often spend hours at tanning salons under the lamps.
 (I’ve heard that few people partake in spray tans because they’re considered too fake.)
 The sad result is that much of the female population, though quite beautiful, becomes leathered and lined at a very young age, often looking far older than their years.
 Not surprisingly, skin cancer is a big problem.
 Which is kind of sad, considering the country has so few daylight hours for much of the year.
 Extremely heavy foundation is also quite common to hide freckles and other tell-tale sunspots, but the end result is a lot of young women with oddly mask-like, mannequin faces.

 I’d say 1950’s Barbie is another American export that has also wreaked some havoc in the maquillage department.
 Bright pink lipstick and blush often ornament browned faces.
 While eye shadow is uncommon, cat-eye liner and super thick, improbably long, false eyelashes seem to be a must.
 I know this look is popular in the States, too, but some girls just overdo it to the point where the breeze from their blinking fringed lids feels like being hit with the backwash from a jet.
 Seriously, if you end up resembling Jennifer Lopez on Grammy Night, it’s just too much — you’re not on stage, people!
 Surprisingly, eyelash extension studios populate every block in my neighborhood, and falsies are not a cheap date — I’ve been told they cost around $300 a pop, last only about a month, and tend to rip out your real lashes.
-Highly sculpted, super-dark-n-thick brows that are clearly painted on (also a big trend in the U.S.), usually complete the picture and contrast heavily with bleached blonde hair.
+Highly sculpted, super-dark-n-thick brows that are clearly painted on (also a big trend in the U.S.), usually complete the picture of artificiality and contrast heavily with bleached blonde hair.